Updated: 4 days ago

 The present Rishikesh has all the allures of the material world.
 High end restaurants, the ambience wherein matches international standards, far away from anything indian or indianised are sprouting up in every nook and corner.
 The buzz word of the wellness industry today, "Yoga" has been encompassed in the names being provided to these modern, elite looking eating spaces which remain abuzz with tourists round the clock; where as yoga firmly believes in a circadian rhythm that is in tune with the earth's cycle.
 These eateries cater to international cuisines designed more for attracting the globetrotters than someone who is intended upon the spiritual pursuit at any level.

-The irony is that instead of introducing the foreigners to the less stimulating, calming indian cuisine which can aid in steadying the mind while one contemplates on various paths to reach spiritual awakeness these eating hubs are busy stimulating the taste buds of the visitors.
-Spirituality is about reigning in whatever the mind craves for, food being one of them, than statiating the cravings which is responsible for nudge starting the never ending vicious cycle of gratification and desire.
+The irony is that instead of introducing the foreigners to the less stimulating, calming Indian cuisine, or may be the yoga diet which can aid in steadying the Citta, and the mind while one contemplates on various paths to reach spiritual awareness these eating hubs are busy stimulating the taste buds of the visitors.
+Spirituality is about reigning in whatever the mind craves for, food being one of them, than satiating the cravings which is responsible for nudge starting the never ending vicious cycle of gratification and desire.
 The spices, condiments and flavours added to the preparations here instill the rajasic and tamasic energies in the chow; the food which qualifies as Yogic, or which can assist in the practice of Yoga has to be Sattvic in nature.
 The concept of " Tapa or fortitude needed for steering one's will away from the objects of the sense organs is completely missing in these undertakings in Rishikesh.

-Even the clothing on sale here reflects the culture of consumerism prevalent in all the other spheres of modern living today; strong emotion evoking brightly colored T shirts with spiritual symbols like the Swastika, Om or the Trishul imprinted across the length of their front panels , in fancy fonts, can be seen hanging at the entrances of almost all apparel selling stores lettering the narrow streets of this abode of spirituality.
+Even the clothing on sale here reflects the culture of consumerism prevalent in all the other spheres of modern living today; strong emotion evoking brightly colored T shirts with spiritual symbols like the Swastika, Om or the Trishul imprinted across the length of their front panels, in fancy fonts, can be seen hanging at the entrances of almost all apparel selling stores littering the narrow streets of this abode of spirituality.

 Yoga on the other hand advocates simple, comfortable clothing which can contribute to the experience of realising the self and not divert the attention to itself in anyway.
 Yogic practices are meant to be done on any natural base like a straw mat or an animal hide in order to insulate the body from the contrast in the temperature and the concentration of the prana with the bare earth.
 The greed infested human mind of the wellness industry has transmogrified this natural base needed for doing yoga into multi-hued, variously textured rubber infested yoga mats.
 In reality the rubber or plastic used in making these yoga mats suck away the healthier negative ions from the air molecules so necessary for a healthy Yogic breathing involved in almost all the Yoga practices.
 The display of these supposed to be the base for an humble yogic practice is perfectly oriented to the norms of modern product visibility, or sales strictures.